UND wide receiver Joshua Seibel faces charges after late night...

 Fighting Hawks wide receiver Joshua James Seibel, 21, was booked at 1:38 a.m.
 Sunday into the Grand Forks County Correctional Center on potential disorderly conduct and resisting arrest charges, according to jail records.
 He has since been released.

-The charges stem from a disturbance called in to dispatchers at 1:19 a.m.
+The arrest stems from a disturbance called in to dispatchers at 1:19 a.m.
 Sunday.
-Police in the area responded to Joe Black's Bar and Grill, 118 N. Third St., where bar staff held Seibel until police arrived, according to a police report.
+Police in the area responded to Joe Black’s Bar and Grill, 118 N. Third St., where bar staff held Seibel until police arrived, according to a police report.

 A bar employee told police Seibel had a disagreement with Joe Black’s staff over Seibel taking an alcoholic beverage out of the establishment, Grand Forks Police Sgt.
 Duane Simon said.